permguard/permguard/site/content/docs/using-the-cli/use-the-permguard-cli.md

-  destroy     Destroy objects in the remote repo diff        Calculate the difference between the working directory and a remote repo fetch       Fetch the latest state changes of an existing repository fork        Fork an existing repo from a remote into a new remote repo and clone it into the working directory help        Help about any command init        Initialize a new repository in the working directory merge       Merge changes from a remote repo into the working directory plan        Plan the difference between the working directory and a remote repo to be applied remote      Manage the set of repos ("remotes") whose PermGuard servers you track validate    Validate files in the working directory
+  destroy     Destroy objects in the remote repo diff        Calculate the difference between the working directory and a remote repo fetch       Fetch the latest state changes of an existing repository help        Help about any command init        Initialize a new repository in the working directory merge       Merge changes from a remote repo into the working directory plan        Plan the difference between the working directory and a remote repo to be applied remote      Manage the set of repos ("remotes") whose PermGuard servers you track repo        Manage the local repository ("repo") validate    Validate files in the working directory

 Flags: